Narimm/OpenVPMS/src/doc/readme.txt

 1.6 OpenOffice installation

-  OpenVPMS uses OpenOffice to perform reporting, printing and conversion.
+  OpenVPMS uses OpenOffice to perform reporting, printing and document conversion.
   Install it as per your platform's requirements and then:

   1. Add it to the PATH of the user that runs Apache Tomcat.